 Equinix designs its processes and procedures related to the system to meet its objectives for its data center housing services.
 Those objectives are based on the service commitments that Equinix makes to user entities, the laws and regulations that govern the provision of the data center housing services, and the financial, operational, and compliance requirements that Equinix has established for the services.
 The data center housing services of Equinix are subject to the relevant regulatory and industry information and data security requirements in which Equinix operates.
-Security and availability commitments to user entities are documented and communicated in service agreements and other customer agreements, sales and marketing documentation, as well as in the description of the service offering provided online.
+Security and availability commitments to user entities are documented and communicated in service agreements and other customer agreements, sales, and marketing documentation, as well as in the description of the service offering provided online.
 The principal security and availability commitments are standardized and include, but are not limited to, the following:

-- Implementing and maintaining security systems and controls at its IBX data centers and facilities to protect the confidentiality, integrity, and availability of customer's mission critical information technology (IT) equipment and information; including the establishment of safeguards to protect information resources against, theft, abuse, misuse, distortion, or any form of illegal damage. - Providing reliable and highly available IBX data center environments through the maintenance and continuous monitoring of environmental conditions and systems for adherence to Equinix's availability service-level commitments, including the following: - Temperature levels controlled between 64.4°F (18°C) and 80.6°F (27°C); - o Relative humidity levels controlled between 25% and 65%; and - o 99.999%+ redundant and 99.99%+ non-redundant power availability. - Establishing and sustaining incident response, disaster recovery and business continuity programs to respond to and recover from incidents or major service interruptions in a timely manner with minimal damage to customer and company assets, and impact to the services provided. - Ensuring Equinix's compliance with the applicable legal, statutory, regulatory requirements, including relevant country-specific regulations.
+- Implementing and maintaining security systems and controls at its IBX data centers and facilities to protect the confidentiality, integrity, and availability of customer's mission critical information technology (IT) equipment and information; including the establishment of safeguards to protect information resources against, theft, abuse, misuse, distortion, or any form of illegal damage. - Providing reliable and highly available IBX data center environments through the maintenance and continuous monitoring of environmental conditions and systems for adherence to Equinix's availability service-level commitments, including thresholds for temperature, humidity levels, and power availability. - Establishing and sustaining incident response, disaster recovery and business continuity programs to respond to and recover from incidents or major service interruptions in a timely manner with minimal damage to customer and company assets, and impact to the services provided. - Ensuring Equinix's compliance with the applicable legal, statutory, regulatory requirements, including relevant country-specific regulations.